Looking For A

 When you think of green credit cards, environmental impact is likely the first thing on your mind.
 However, these credit cards tend to offer several additional features that make them a smart choice for many consumers.

-Some green credit cards have rates that start as low as 10.24%.
-That could be much better than the offers that you’re getting from traditional credit card companies.
+For example, some green credit cards have rates that start as low as 13.15%, better than the offers that you’re getting from traditional credit card companies.

 It would be impossible to discuss the benefits of green credit cards without mentioning charitable donations.
 This is a hallmark of the product type that nearly every provider offers.